Ep8Script/1-2-Switch/README.md

 * 1.5.1
   * Gave slightly higher priority to "Fire" in Fake Draw
   * Removed debugging related messages in the Text Window
+* 1.5.2
+  * Window can no longer be resized